rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscMutateAzure.md

 - There is a single argument of type AddAzureCloudAccountWithoutOauthInput.
 - Returns AddAzureCloudAccountWithoutOauthReply.
-### backupaddirectory
-Backs up the Azure AD directory.

-- There is a single argument of type BackupAzureAdDirectoryInput.
-- Returns list of CreateOnDemandJobReplys.
-### completeadappsetup
-Completes the creation flow for an Azure AD app.

-- There is a single argument of type CompleteAzureAdAppSetupInput.
-- Returns CompleteAzureAdAppSetupReply.
-### completeadappupdate
-Completes an update to the Azure AD directory App.

-- There is a single argument of type CompleteAzureAdAppUpdateInput.
-- Returns System.String.
 ### completecloudaccountoauth
 Complete the Azure OAuth flow and pass the authorization code.